Learn about actual and potential costs

 Buyers should include any other benchmark dates relevant to the project that suppliers will need to be aware of.

 Evaluate major factors to mitigate risk

 Supply chain risks are moderate in the hose and hose fitting market.
-First- and second-tier suppliers provide the raw materials needed to produce the machinery for hoses and hose fitting manufacturers.
-Of the second-tier suppliers, gasoline and petroleum wholesalers pose the largest threat to the supply chain.
-The price of...
+First- and second tier suppliers provide the raw materials needed to produce the machinery for hoses and hose fitting manufacturers.
+Of the second tier suppliers, gasoline and petroleum wholesalers pose the largest threat to the supply chain.
+The...
 Subscribe to learn more.